General

 If I meet the eligibility criteria, am I guaranteed funding?

 No. Demand for Creative Victoria project funding is high, and this will be an extremely competitive program to enter.
-Applicants must not assume they will be successful or enter into commitments based on that assumption before receiving formal notification of the outcome of their funding.
+Applicants must not assume they will be successful or make commitments based on that assumption before receiving formal notification of the outcome of their funding.
 Nor should applicants assume that if they are successful once, they will be successful again in the future.

 Can I submit more than one application?

-Only one application can be submitted per applicant.
+For both focus areas, only one application can be submitted per applicant.
 Auspicing organisations can submit multiple applications on behalf of others.

 I am in more than one band and/or working on more than one musical project.
 Can I apply for funding for different projects/activities?